linux-surface/linux-surface/README.md

 ### NOTES

 * If you are getting stuck at boot when loading the ramdisk, you need to install the Processor Microcode Firmware for Intel CPUs (usually found under Additional Drivers in Software and Updates).
+* Do not install TLP!
+It can cause slowdowns, laggy performance, and occasional hangs!
+You have been warned.

 ### Donations Appreciated!